pgsql-io/multicorn2/README.md

 ```

 **Known issues:**
-- The tests for Python 3.11 and later, and PostgreSQL 16 and later, are currently disabled due to known issues.
+- The tests cover only the supported range of Python & PostgreSQL combinations; in particular, Python releases 3.11 and later are disabled due to failures that have not been addressed.

 ### Adding new Python or PostgreSQL versions to the test suite